 How to disguise and pretend to be fluent in Japanese

-Others need to quickly learn a few words to give speeches or perform in Japan.
-Many celebrities learn even a phrase in their native language to speak to fans.
-Some things like accent and informal words are important for these and other occasions.
+Others need to quickly learn some words to make speeches or introduce themselves in Japan.
+Many celebrities learn at least a phrase in the native language to speak to their fans.
+Things like accent and informal words are important for these and other occasions.

-And don't be fooled just because a Japanese said good at Japanese for you.
+And don’t be fooled just because a Japanese person said nihongo jouzu to you.
 This expression is commonly heard by anyone who speaks a word in Japanese.

-Remembering that don't try to pretend to speak Japanese without knowing anything about the language, you need at least one basic japanese course to pretend to be fluent.
+Remember not to try to pretend to speak Japanese without knowing anything about the language; you need at least a basic Japanese course to pretend to be fluent.

 Expressions to pretend to understand Japanese

-The first step to showing that you know Japanese is to learn expressions that are suitable for a variety of occasions.
-In addition to yes and no, you should learn a variety of words to make your Japanese sound more natural and informal.
-Below are some confirmation and deny alternatives:
+The first step to show that you know Japanese is to learn expressions that serve various occasions.
+Besides yes and no, you should learn various words to make your Japanese sound more natural and informal.
+See below some alternatives for confirmation and negation:

 • ない – nai – a negation used at the end of verbs;